opensearch-project/documentation-website/_search-plugins/search-pipelines/script-processor.md

 # Script processor

-Script processor is part of search pipeline functionality.
-Search pipelines is an experimental feature.
-For updates on the progress of search pipelines, or if you want to leave feedback that could help improve the feature, see the associated [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/6278).
+This is an experimental feature and is not recommended for use in a production environment.
+For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://forum.opensearch.org/t/rfc-search-pipelines/12099).
 {: .warning}

 The `script` search request processor intercepts a search request and adds an inline Painless script that is run on incoming requests.
 The script can only run on the following request fields: